* Brent, WTI futures at 8-week highs

 * Brent front curve flips into backwardation

-LONDON, July 28 (Reuters) - Oil prices edged higher on Friday, reaching new two-month highs and on track to post the strongest weekly percentage gains this year as investors digested signs of an easing oversupply.
+NEW YORK, July 28 (Reuters) - Oil prices edged up on Friday, reaching two-month highs and on track to post the strongest weekly percentage gains this year amid short covering and as investors digested signs of easing oversupply.

 U.S. crude and gasoline inventories fell much more steeply than expected this week and the world's biggest oil exporter Saudi Arabia said it would further reduce oil output in August.

-Brent crude futures were up 44 cents at $51.93 a barrel at 11:35 a.m.
-EDT (1535 GMT) after reaching a new two-month high of $52.02 a barrel.
-The front of the crude oil curve jumped into backwardation, with the month-ahead trading above the subsequent month, showing investors are not expecting recent gains to last.
+Brent crude futures were up 86 cents at $52.35 a barrel at 11:35 a.m.
+EDT (1535 GMT) after reaching a two-month high of $52.68 a barrel.
+The front of the crude oil curve <LCOc1-LCOc2> jumped into backwardation however, with the month-ahead trading above the subsequent month, showing investors are not expecting recent gains to last.

-U.S. West Texas Intermediate (WTI) crude futures were up 30 cents at $49.34 a barrel, after also touching a fresh two-month peak of $49.78 a barrel.
+U.S. West Texas Intermediate (WTI) crude futures were up 57 cents at $49.61 a barrel, after also touching a two-month peak of $49.78 a barrel.
 Both Brent and WTI contracts are set to post their biggest weekly percentage gains this year with a rise of more than 8 percent.

-Brimming U.S. crude supplies have been a challenge to production cuts to prop up prices led by the Organization of the Petroleum Exporting Countries, meaning weekly U.S. inventory data is closely watched.
+Brimming U.S. crude supplies have challenged production cuts to prop up prices led by the Organization of the Petroleum Exporting Countries, meaning weekly U.S. inventory data is closely watched.

 "We believe the latest price rise is on a fragile footing," analysts at Commerzbank said, adding OPEC production was likely to rise in the coming months as the group has not officially capped output from members Libya and Nigeria.